asgardeo/asgardeo-auth-js-core/packages/oidc-js/README.md

 #### The data attribute

 Often, you may have to send session information in the body of a custom grant request.
-Since when using a web worker to store the session information, you won't have access to the session information, Asgardio provides template tags to attach the necessary session information.
+Since when using a web worker to store the session information, you won't have access to the session information, Wso2 provides template tags to attach the necessary session information.
 When a template tag is used, the SDK automatically replaces the tag with the relevant session information before sending the request.
 For example, if the access token should be send in the body of the request, you can use the `{{token}}` template tag.
 The SDK will replace this tag with the access token before dispatching the request.

 The following template tags are at your disposal.